華文

 3. Run exit drills.
 Practice handover twice a year; verify portability and continuity.

-Plain tools (buildable today)
+Tools (buildable today)

-Flood‑bot story - Part VI: farewell without regrets
+Flood-bot story: Part VI — Farewell without regrets

-What could go wrong (and quick fixes)
+What could go wrong

 Interfaces with other packs

 Imagine a river tended by local guardians; each keeps its bank, shares warnings upstream and down, and steps aside when the season changes.
+The river doesn't need one ruler.
+It needs many stewards who know their respective stretch — and know when to let go.
+That discipline binds the makers too.
+A stewardship that cannot survive its founders fading is not care — it is dependency.

 Previous Next